Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 Change the setting to true if the app should create and send events.
 Please note that the feature is under continued development and still considered experimental.

-## 403 response when trying to delete instance using endpoint in app
+## Support for deleting instances from endpoint in app

 [#4871](https://github.com/Altinn/altinn-studio/issues/4871) was fixed with in release of 1.1.10-alpha of the app nugets.
 **This change only affects users and app owners that try to delete an instance.**